Circuito Toninho da Matta

-Circuito Toninho da Matta is a 3.095 km street circuit located around the Mineirão stadium and Lake Pampulha in Belo Horizonte, Minas Gerais, Brazil.
+Circuito Toninho da Matta was a 3.095 km street circuit located around the Mineirão stadium and Lake Pampulha in Belo Horizonte, Minas Gerais, Brazil.
 The circuit was opened in August 2024 by hosting the seventh round of 2024 Stock Car Pro Series, and the race was named as BH Stock Festival.

-Before the circuit opening, it was announced that the circuit is named after Toninho da Matta, who is a local racer and also the father of Cristiano da Matta.
+Before the circuit opening, it was announced that the circuit was named after Toninho da Matta, who is a local racer and also the father of Cristiano da Matta.

 Lap records

-As of August 2024, the fastest official lap records at the Circuito Toninho da Matta are listed as:
+The fastest official lap records at the Circuito Toninho da Matta are listed as: